noahbliss/hardening/freeipa.md

 ## Dealing with LDAP

-A cheat sheet on commands that might save you time and scalp-attached-hair.
+A cheat sheet on commands that might save you time and scalp-attached hair.

 As **Directory Manager** dump ldap contents using ldaps on its default port.